i13e/cfg/docs/README.md

 # Dotfiles

 These are my personal dotfiles, which I use to customize my terminal and shell setup.
+Feel free to use and modify them as you see fit.

 ## Installation